Codium fragile: Codium fragile subsp. atlanticum

 This subspecies can be distinguished by the mucron or tip of the utricles.
 In this subspecies the mucron is short, no more than 20 μm long.

-Codium fragile subsp. atlanticum is known to have arrived in the southwest of Ireland around 1808.
+The first European record of Codium fragile subsp. atlanticum is known to have arrived in the southwest of Ireland around 1808.
 From there it may have spread by rafting or floating in the sea.
 Approximately 30 years later, it was found in Scotland.
 It is thought to have originally come from the Pacific Ocean near Japan.

 Since 1840, when it was first discovered in Scotland, it has spread the entire length of Britain, including Shetland.
 Between 1949 and 1955 it is known to have spread between Berwick-upon-Tweed and St. Andrews, Fife, a distance of 80 km.
 Populations of this algae occur mostly in northern Britain.
 Elsewhere in Europe it is found in several places, including Norway, Netherlands, France, Spain and the Azores.

 This species displaces the native Codium tomentosum.

 Codium fragile subsp. atlanticum is used as food in the Far East.